LilyKensa/ModsPanel/README.md

 ---

-If you wanna contribute, pull requests are welcome.
+If you wanna contribute, pull requests are welcome

 ~~​ But that doesn't mean I will adopt your approach ​~~